KelvinTegelaar/CIPP/docs/user/usingcipp/endpointmanagement/autopilotstatuspage.md

 ## Overview

-There are two main pages to the Autopilot Status Pages within the CIPP App
+The Autopilot Status Pages functionality in CIPP is split into the following two pages:

 ### Add Status Page - Overview

-This page will allow you to edit the **DEFAULT** Enrollment Status Page.
+This page provides the ability for you to edit/override the default Enrollment Status Page.
 This page applies to all tenants, all users and devices.

 ### Add Status Page - Detail